willscott/grunt-jasmine-chromeapp/README.md

 Run this task with the ```grunt jasmine_chromeapp``` command.

 Automatically builds and maintains the spec runner and reports results back to the grunt console.
-Uses selenium with custom arguments to the chrome-driver to start an instance of chrome running the dynamically constructed chrome app package.
+Starts chrome with a dynamically created packaged application which runs jasmine specs.
 The package reports results back to a web server run by the plugin, which then reports back to the console.
-This is because Selenium cannot actually control a running chrome packaged app, due to the web-driver implementation.
+This structure is chosen becasue selenium is unable to debug or instrument packaged applications directly.

 Customize your SpecRunner
 -------------------------